vedran-kolka-syntio/risingwave-docs/cloud/tenant-choose-a-tenant-plan.md

 ---
 id: tenant-choose-a-tenant-plan
 title: Choose a tenant plan
-description: hello
+description: Choose a plan when you create a tenant.
 slug: /tenant-choose-a-tenant-plan
 ---

-# Choose a tenant plan

 When creating a tenant, you can choose a tenant plan and configure tenant resources according to your needs.